Aderinsola Eseola: Arsenal Kyiv (loan)

 In 2017 he moved on loan to Arsenal Kyiv, where he played 11 matches and scored 7 goals.

 Akzhayik (loan)

 In 2018 he moved to Akzhayik on loan, where he played 13 matches and scored 8 goals.

 Kairat

 On 6 June 2018, Eseola signed an 18-month contract with FC Kairat, with the option of an additional year.

 On 14 November 2019, Eseola signed a new two-year contract with Kairat.
 He won the Kazakhstan Premier League in the season 2020.

 Vorskla Poltava

 In summer 2021 he moved to Vorskla Poltava in Ukrainian Premier League, where he played 2 matches and in January 2022 he left the club.

 Hebar Pazardzhik

 In July 2022, he signed for Hebar Pazardzhik.
 Here he played 15 matches and in December 2022 his contract with the club was terminated with mutual agreement.

 Lviv

 In January 2023 he signed for Lviv in Ukrainian Premier League.

+UCSA

+In 2024 he signed for UCSA in Ukrainian First League.
+In January 2025 he left the club.